artsy/fresnel/README.md

 ```

 By hooking into a breakpoint definition, `@artsy/react-responsive-media` takes
-this imperative approach and makes it declarative.
+this declarative approach and brings it into the React world.

 ## Basic Example